yubik-studio/yubik-studio.github.io/README.md

 ### I can help you on a wide range of projects.

 Think of me for analysis, product planning, technical due diligence and other early-stage work.
-Effort here will save you time and money down the road.
+Investment here will save you time and money down the road.

 **I am available on contract at market rates.** You won't have to pay a Director of Engineering rate for short term help with data gathering or technical writing.
 Same thing for coaching and learning assistance in math, physics and computing science (all levels), or with anything else you see on my resume.
 If necessary, I can help you assemble a larger team and assist with introductions and fund-raising.

 My core skills are in applied science, but my core values are in rational inquiry and respect for evidence and logic.
 I'm open to any kind of work that puts these to good use.

-#### You can reach me by e-mail at **[andrew@yubik.com](mailto:andrew@yubik.com).**

 -----
 ## Andrew Milne Online Resume